AWS Kinesis Data Streams vs Kinesis Data Firehose

 • Kinesis data streams is highly customizable and best suited for developers building custom applications or streaming data for specialized needs.

 • Kinesis Data Firehose handles loading data streams directly into AWS products for processing.
-Firehose also allows for streaming to S3, OpenSearch Service, or Redshift, where data can be copied for processing through additional services.
+Firehose also allows for streaming to S3, OpenSearch Service, Redshift, Apache Iceberg tables, Snowflake, and other destinations, where data can be copied for processing through additional services.

 Provisioning & Scaling

-• Kinesis Data Firehose is fully managed and sends data to S3, Redshift, and OpenSearch.
+• Kinesis Data Firehose is fully managed and sends data to S3, Redshift, OpenSearch, Apache Iceberg tables, Snowflake, and other destinations.
 Scaling is handled automatically, up to gigabytes per second, and allows for batching, encrypting, and compressing.

 Processing Delay